 It’s a bold and happy room that reflects the homeowners’ desire that their place is “enduring, and alive, joyful, and fresh.”

 Putting together a bright, bold room is easier than you think, especially if you follow the formula used here.

 Start with a dark, patterned rug, like the Comden Collection Westover Area Rug (5).
-Add lighting with a shimmery finish, like the tailored Eurofase Jura Silver Pendant (1) or the more dramatic Possini Euro Lucille Icicle Pendant (2).
-Add a series of mirrors, like the hammered metal Cooper Classics Cavallo Wall Mirrors (4) and a reflective accent piece, like the Clarence Textured Metal Nickel Stool (9), to bounce around light in the lower portion of the room.
+Add lighting with a shimmery finish, like the tailored Eurofase Jura Silver Pendant Light (1) or the more dramatic Lucille Icicle Pendant Light by Possini Euro Design (2).
+Add a series of round wall mirrors in hammered metal (4) and a reflective accent piece, like the Clarence Textured Metal Nickel Stool - Update: Item no longer available (9), to bounce around light in the lower portion of the room.

 Use a color on the walls that make you happy, and don’t be afraid to go bold, whether it’s a small space or extra large.
 Add vibrant artwork, such as We Think We Know II Limited Edition Giclee (3) and dramatic accessories in multiples.
 Collections can be built over time.
-Start yours off with the likes of Red Lacquer Flame Vase, (6), Brin Glass Vase (7), a Turin Glass Vase (8) and the Blythe Silver Glass Decanters (10).
+Start yours off with the likes of Red Lacquer Flame Vase, (6), Brin Glass Vase (7) - Update: Item no longer available, a Turin Glass Vase (8) and the Blythe Silver Glass Decanters (10).